-This page discusses boxplus for MooTools, a stand-alone lightbox script as well as a self-contained Joomla plug-in.
-Some of the particulars may differ from those of boxplus for jQuery, which is shipped with sigplus.
+This page discusses boxplus, a stand-alone lightbox script as well as a self-contained Joomla plug-in.
+Some of the particulars may differ from those of boxplus for jQuery, which is shipped with sigplus version 1.4.x.

-- Supports all modern browsers, including Firefox (≥ 2), Internet Explorer (≥ 7), Chrome and Opera.
+- Supports all modern browsers, including Chrome, Safari, Firefox, Edge, Internet Explorer (≥ 11) and Opera.

 - Displays a wide range of content types.
-Supports images, video, Flash animations, inline and external HTML (iframe), PDF documents, etc.
+Supports images, video, inline and external HTML (iframe), PDF documents, etc.

 - Supports captions.
 Each image or content item can be assigned a title and a caption, which can make use of HTML tags.

 - Pop-up window centers vertically and horizontally.
 Vertical centering takes into account any caption text.
-The pop-up window is re-centered when the user scrolls down or across the page, or resizes the browser window.
+The pop-up window remains centered when the user scrolls down or across the page, or resizes the browser window.

 - Various navigation controls.
 You can navigate to the next or previous image with the mouse or the keyboard (left arrow and right arrow), or use the thumbnail bar at the bottom to jump to any specific item, press HOME to jump to the first and END to the last content item.